eternity2745/flexi-mysql/README.md

 # Flexi MySQL
 <p>Flexi MySQL is a Python module designed to streamline the process of interacting with MySQL databases.
 This module offers a variety of functions that significantly reduce the need for manually typing queries, executing them, and handling the results or committing data to the database.
-Additionally, for scenarios requiring raw SQL queries, the module provides support for creating such queries using MySQL.
+Additionally, for scenarios requiring raw SQL queries, the module provides support for creating such queries using MySQL

 ## Examples
 ### Fetching results from the database